-• We reduce the risk of exposure of NHS Borders business and patient information assets to loss, damage or misuse by means of efficient and cost effective risk measurement, risk management and countermeasure implementation.
+- We reduce the risk of exposure of NHS Borders business and patient information assets to loss, damage or misuse by means of efficient and cost effective risk measurement, risk management and countermeasure implementation.
+[See appendix 1 for details] - Everyone in NHS Borders, including contractors and external parties, is responsible for the security of NHS Borders' information.
+It should be noted that it is the responsibility of all managers to ensure that their staff abide by the letter and spirit of the policy.